Press Release

 BCHC RECOMMENDS: Congress authorizes a Vaccines for Adults program

-Authorizing a Vaccines for Adults program would support un- and under-insured adults’ access to Advisory Committee on Immunization practices (ACIP)-recommended routine and outbreak vaccines at no cost.
+Authorizing a Vaccines for Adults program – or providing sufficient resources to expand the 317 program – would support un- and under-insured adults’ access to Advisory Committee on Immunization practices (ACIP)-recommended routine and outbreak vaccines at no cost.

 Deliver funds quickly where they are needed most: Increase flexibility of grants to state and local public health agencies